-Staging is often determined at the time of diagnosis by reviewing a patient’s imaging scans.
+The stage of non-small cell lung cancer (the most common type of lung cancer) is determined at the time of diagnosis by reviewing a patient’s imaging scans.
 Physicians look at the images to see how large the tumor is and whether it has spread to surrounding structures in the lungs.
-Using that information, a physician will assign one of the following lung cancer stages:
+If a biopsy was performed, the results will be considered as well.
+Following the TNM system guidelines, a physician will assign one of the following non-small cell lung cancer stages:

 - Stage 0 – These cancers are referred to as “in situ,” meaning “in place.”
 The tumors have not grown into nearby tissues, and there are no signs of cancer outside the lung.